Gravitational waves from burdened primordial black holes dark matter: Introduction

 Remarkably, there is a kind of objects in the Universe that behave exactly like DM: black holes.
 Black holes move slowly and only have gravitational interaction with everything else.
 Of course, if black holes are indeed DM, there is less hope to detect DM directly on earth.
 This justifies the lack of earth-based experimental evidence of DM.

-But we also know that DM must already exist in the very early Universe.
-It cannot be something that just pops out recently.
+But we also know that DM must have already existed in the very early Universe.
+It cannot be something that just popped out recently.
 So if we want to invoke black holes as a solution of DM, they cannot be the usual kind of astrophysical black holes formed from supernovae.
 Instead, they must have a primordial origin.
 We call them primordial black holes (PBHs).

-If PBH is formed from collapse of overdensity region produced by inflationary perturbation, its mass is set by the scale of the Hubble horizon at the formation time \cite{Carr:2020gox}.
-Consequently, the upper bound on the energy scale of inflation inferred from the cosmic microwave background radiation (CMB), which is around $10^{14}\ \rm GeV$, implies a lower bound on the mass of PBH: $M_{\rm PBH}>1 \rm g$.
+If PBH is formed from collapse of overdense region produced by inflationary perturbation, its mass is set by the scale of the Hubble horizon at the formation time \cite{Carr:2020gox}.
+Consequently, the upper bound on the energy scale of inflation inferred from the cosmic microwave background (CMB) radiation, which is around $10^{13}\ \rm GeV$, implies a lower bound on the mass of PBH: $M_{\rm PBH}>1 \rm g$.
 According to the standard semiclassical calculation \cite{Hawking:1975vcx}, PBHs in the mass range $1 \rm g\lesssim M_{\rm PBH}\lesssim 10^9 \rm g$ evaporated before the Big Bang Nucleosynthesis (BBN) and therefore are not subject to any constraint on their population.
 PBHs in this mass window cannot be DM (because we do see DM today), but their evaporation product could be DM.
 PBHs in the mass range $10^9 \rm g\lesssim M_{\rm PBH}\lesssim 10^{17}\rm g$ evaporated between the BBN epoch and the present, so their population is constrained by multiple astrophysical data.
-PBHs in the mass range $10^{17} \rm g\lesssim M_{\rm PBH}\lesssim 10^{22} \rm g$ can be the entire DM; we call this the asteroid-mass window as a tyical asteroid observed in the solar system is in this mass range.
+PBHs in the mass range $10^{17} \rm g\lesssim M_{\rm PBH}\lesssim 10^{22} \rm g$ can be the entire DM; we call this the asteroid-mass window as a typical asteroid observed in the solar system is in this mass range.
 They are heavy enough to not yet evaporate and they are small enough to evade gravitational lensing experiment.
 PBHs heavier than $10^{22} \rm g$ cannot be the entire DM as their population is constrained by lensing, accretion, and dynamical effects.
 Of course, one can also imagine a hybrid solution to the DM problem where PBHs together with some particle DM candidate could comprise the total observed DM abundance.